Clinical-Genomics/scout/docs/admin-guide/login-system.md

 Pre-requisites in order to authenticate users using LDAP:

 - **An existing LDAP authentication server (external from Scout)**
-- **All users that should be logged in Scout using the LDAP should be also saved in the scout database.**
+- **All users that should be logged in Scout using the LDAP should be previously saved into the scout database with an ID corresponding to a valid LDAP user.**

+The following command can be used to add a create a new user into the database:
+`scout load user -id ldap_id (could be an email address) -i cust000 -u "User Name" -m useremail@email.com`

+Please **note that the while the `-id ldap_id` option is not a mandatory parameter in the command used for adding users to the database, it is necessary for the LDAP login to successfully recognize the user in the system**.

 LDAP server instances are different from case to case.
-Some basic config files to be provided in the Scout config file are the following:
+Some basic LDAP config options (with example values) that can be used on the in the Scout config file are the following:

 ```
 # LDAP login Settings